 1. The Engine Sputters at High Speed

-The most common early sign of a problem with a fuel pump comes when driving a vehicle at a consistent high speed.
-While traveling down the road, the car will run well for about 10 miles and then begin to jerk around, or sputter, for a mile or two before returning to normal.
+The most common early sign of a problem comes when driving a vehicle at a consistently high speed.
+While traveling down the road, the car will run well for about 10 miles and then begin to jerk or sputter before returning to normal.

 What This Means

-Many people will mistakenly diagnose a sputtering vehicle as one with "dirty" gas or some other fuel-related issue.
-And while that can be the case, it is not uncommon for a fatigued fuel pump to create this same symptom as it struggles to supply a constant stream of fuel to the engine at the proper pressure.
+Many members of the driving community at times will mistakenly diagnose a sputtering vehicle as one with "dirty" gas, an almost empty tank or some other fuel-related issue.
+While that can be the case, it is not uncommon for a fatigued fuel pump to create this same symptom as it struggles to supply a constant stream of fuel to the engine at the proper pressure.
 The loss of pressure causes the engine to sputter.

 2. Vehicle Loses Power While Accelerating